mckaygraybill/retnur/README.md

 * HeroWO.js (https://github.com/HeroWO-js)
 * Heroes of Might and Magic III mod: Horn of the Abyss
 * Heroes of Might and Magic III mod: The Succession Wars
+* Heroes of Might and Magic III mod: The Wake of Gods